 Section M2005.1 General.
 Water heaters shall be installed in accordance with Chapter 5 of the state plumbing code, the manufacturer's instructions and the requirements of this code.
-Water heaters installed in an attic shall comply with the requirements of Section M1305.1.3.
-Gas-fired water heaters shall comply with UL 174.
+Water heaters installed in an attic shall comply with the requirements of Section M1305.1.2.
+Gas-fired water heaters shall comply with the requirements in Chapter 24.
+Domestic electric water heaters shall comply with UL 174.
 Oil-fired water heaters shall comply with UL 732.
 Thermal solar water heaters shall comply with Chapter 23 and UL 174.
 Solid fuel-fired water heaters shall comply with UL 2523.